PuffinDev/Arch-Linux-Hacker-Tools/README.md

 # ArchLinuxHackerTools
-Easily install a wide range of hacking tools on arch linux automatically without having to do it manually.
+Automatically install a wide range of hacking tools on arch linux automatically without having to do it manually.

 # Usage